Vertical Number Line: Free Printable for the Elementary Classroom

-What is a Vertical Number Line?
+What Is a Vertical Number Line?

 Why Use a Vertical Number Line?